 In the years 1486–1487, a characteristic tower with adjoining chapels was built from the west, the nave was raised, the sacristy was enlarged, and the eastern gable of the chancel was rebuilt.
 Inside the church, chapels were funded by the town guilds of weavers, carpenters and butchers.
 In the period 1514–1516, on the initiative of Gdańsk parish priests, work was completed on the stellar vault in the central nave and the crystal vault in the aisles.
 The construction of the southern aisle of the presbytery was interrupted by the Reformation.

-In 1557 the church passed into the hands of Lutherans, which was associated with the removal of Catholic elements of equipment, and in 1622 it became the main temple of Gdańsk Calvinists, which was associated with dividing its interior into two temples.
-The church suffered further losses in the 19th century during the siege of Gdańsk, firstly by the French, then the Russians and the Prussians.
-Temporarily, it even served as a warehouse for hay and straw.
-It suffered the most damages in 1945, when was bombed and later set on fire during the Red Army attack.
+In 1557, the church passed into the hands of Lutherans, which was associated with the removal of Catholic elements of equipment, and in 1622 it became the main temple of Gdańsk Calvinists, which was associated with dividing its interior into two temples.
+The church suffered further losses in the 19th century during the siege of Gdańsk, first by the French, and then by the Russians and Prussians.
+It even temporarily served as a hay and straw warehouse.
+It suffered the greatest damage in 1945, when was bombed and set on fire during the Red Army attack.

 Church of St. Peter and Paul was situated in the north-eastern part of the Old Suburb, not too far from the defensive walls of the Main Town of Gdańsk and Motława River, in the place where initially there were gardens of the townspeople from the Main Town, and the houses of permanent craftsmen who build and maintain ships.
 In its oldest form, the church was a low hall building on a rectangular plan with three five-bay aisles, with an aisleless, four-sided chancel on the eastern side, to which the sacristy was probably already attached.